Neutrino texture-zeros after JUNO's first results: Implications for long-baseline neutrino experiments: Introduction

 We first check the validity of previously allowed one-zero and two-zero textures in light of the latest neutrino global fit data \cite{Esteban:2024eli} and JUNO's results \cite{JUNO:2025gmd} by assuming neutrinos to be of Majorana nature and the charged lepton mass matrix to be diagonal.
-For the texture-zeros allowed by neutrino oscillation data, we check their validity in view of stringent lower bounds on $0\nu\beta \beta$ half-life \cite{KamLAND-Zen:2022tow} and cosmological upper bound on sum of absolute neutrino masses \cite{Planck:2018vyg}.
-While JUNO's results affect the one-zero textures marginally, they rule out one of the previously allowed two-zero texture.
-The second part of the work involves the study of these currently allowed texture-zeros from all experimental constraints in the context of the upcoming Deep Underground Neutrino Experiment (DUNE) \cite{DUNE:2015lol,DUNE:2015lol, DUNE:2020ypp}.
+For the texture-zeros allowed by neutrino oscillation data, we check their validity in view of stringent lower bounds on $0\nu\beta \beta$ half-life \cite{KamLAND-Zen:2024eml} and cosmological upper bound on sum of absolute neutrino masses \cite{Planck:2018vyg}.
+While JUNO's results affect the one-zero textures marginally, they rule out one of the previously allowed two-zero textures.
+The second part of the work involves the study of these currently allowed texture-zeros from all experimental constraints in the context of the upcoming Deep Underground Neutrino Experiment (DUNE) \cite{DUNE:2015lol,DUNE:2015lol, DUNE:2020ypp} and Tokai to Hyper-Kamiokande (T2HK) \cite{Hyper-KamiokandeProto-:2015xww}.
 Using the projected future sensitivity of DUNE, we investigate how effectively these texture-based neutrino mass models can be constrained further.
 In particular, we study the extent to which DUNE can test and restrict the allowed parameter space of these textures after a given exposure.
 We use both NuFit-6.0 as well as JUNO's first results to analyze the prospects of constraining these texture-zeros at DUNE.
+Finally, we examine how T2HK \cite{Hyper-KamiokandeProto-:2015xww} can complement DUNE in strengthening these constraints further.

 This paper is organized as follows.
 In section \ref{sec2} we list out the texture-zero mass matrices.
 In section \ref{sec3}, we discuss our numerical analysis and the corresponding results based on the latest neutrino global fit data and JUNO's first results.
-In section \ref{sec4}, we study the prospects of discriminating the currently allowed texture-zeros at future long baseline neutrino experiments.
+In section \ref{sec4}, we study the prospects of discriminating the currently allowed texture-zeros at future long-baseline neutrino experiments.
 Finally, we conclude in section \ref{sec5}.